omelab/nginx-server-manage/server-setup-on-mac-m1.md

 ### Step 3: Create a new site profile

-Create a new configuration file named bd. testproject. com_80.conf in the /opt/homebrew/etc/nginx/vhosts directory with the following configuration file contents (you can change the configuration contents as needed):
+Create a new configuration file named bd.testproject.com_80.conf in the /opt/homebrew/etc/nginx/vhosts directory with the following configuration file contents (you can change the configuration contents as needed):

 ```bash
 server {